 ROLLS ROYCE QRP?

 At the budget end, Xiegu offer a nice range of QRP radios and I have the Xiegu G90 which is an absolutely stonking bit of HF kit for the money!
 It really does amaze considering that it costs so little and yet includes so much.
+Xiegu have other radios worthy of consideration too including the X6100 & 5105.

 On top of that, I have the following optional extras...

-* KX32M £300
+* KX32M 2M Module £300

-* KXFL3 £190
+* KXFL3 Roofing Filter £190

-* KXBC3 £100
+* KXBC3 Charger £100

-* KXPD3 £160
+* KXPD3 Iambic Keyer £160

-* KXAT3 £260
+* KXAT3 Auto ATU £295

-The KX3 has an incredibly sensitive receiver and it's easy to demonstrate it's superiority over the other two radios when you put them side by side and tune into weaker stations.
+The first thing I want to point out about the KX3 as an outdoor-radio is that although it's beautifully made, it is also (in my opinion) a little vulnerable to damage from knocks and scrapes.
+The only solution is to protect it (at even more cost) by adding side-rails and a cover.
+These are readily available on the internet for around £80.
+Without them, you'd be worrying about damaging that big beautiful screen (although in reality it's the perspex cover which would get scratched).The KX3 has a very sensitive receiver and it's easy to demonstrate it's superiority over the other two radios when you put them side by side and tune into weaker stations.
 On the G90 and the FT818, there's many occasions where you just cannot pick up the signals that the KX3 hears.

 The G90 has one thing that I truly wish the other two radios had - a panadapter and waterfall.
 Boy, that is such a great feature and I think the Elecraft should also have one - even if it's a simple affair.
 Needless to say, you can spend even more money on a PX3, but then the total price just goes into lunatic mode.

-So what's it like to "lug around"??
+So what's it like to 'lug around'?
 Well I'd say it's similar to the other two radios.
 There's not a lot between any of them, but the Xiegu is a bit more awkward due to its length.
 The 818 is super-slim and if you've got the Yaesu matching leather case, then you can just chuck the 818 into your rucksack without a second thought.

-Highest power output puts the Xiegu in first place with 20W.
+Highest power output places the Xiegu in first place with 20W.
 Elecraft is second at 15W and the Yaesu a lowly third with just 6W.
 The good thing about the KX3 is that its power can be reduced down to a few mW which can save battery usage and is a lot of fun.

 Speaking of power, the KX3 is by far the most energy efficient of the bunch, consuming less than 150mW in receive mode.
 That is a very important consideration when working outdoors on battery power for hour after hour.
 To many field-operators it is the Number One consideration when choosing a radio.

 Another important option is having an internal ATU.
-The Xiegu has one built-in and I'd say it's almost as good as the Elecraft's optional ATU.
+The Xiegu has one built-in and I'd say it's as good as the Elecraft's optional ATU.
 They're both just superb!
 Sadly, the Yaesu has no ATU and you have to resort to buying (and carrying around) an external unit.
 I'd recommend the LDG Z-817.

 CONCLUSION